Geoff Lawson (cricketer): International career

 Lawson first came to notice in international cricket by bowling a series of bouncers during a brief spell against Geoff Boycott in a tour match between NSW and England in the 1978–79 season.
 He was called up as a replacement player for the 1979 tour of India, but did not play a Test match.
 Similarly, he toured Pakistan in 1980 and did not make the Test team.

 He took three wickets during his debut in the first Test against New Zealand at Brisbane in 1980–81, and played the first three ODIs of his career in the World Series Cup.
 In only his third Test, Lawson returned 7/81 in the first innings against England at Lord's in 1981, which earned him the man of the match award.
 However, injuries interrupted his progress.
 He missed the last three Tests of the series with a back injury and played only one Test in the following Australian season, against the West Indies at Melbourne.
 Chosen for nine preliminary ODIs in the World Series Cup, his total of nine wickets was not enough to earn him selection for the finals against the West Indies.

-Establishing himself as a leading bowler on Australia's tour of Pakistan in 1982, Lawson claimed nine wickets at 33.55 in three Tests on slow wickets not conducive to fast bowling.'Player of the Series' award for his efforts in the 1982–83 Ashes series.
+Establishing himself as a leading bowler on Australia's tour of Pakistan in 1982, Lawson claimed nine wickets at 33.55 in three Tests on slow wickets not conducive to fast bowling.
+He then won the 'Player of the Series' award for his efforts in the 1982–83 Ashes series.
 In the absence of the injured Dennis Lillee, he became the spearhead of the Australian attack, taking 34 wickets at 20.20 average.
 This included 5/108 in the second innings at Perth during the first Test (where he scored 50 in the first innings), match figures of 11/134 at Brisbane, and 4/46 and 5/66 at Adelaide.
 Australia won the series 2–1 and regained the Ashes.
 Lawson enjoyed a successful World Series Cup tournament, capturing 16 wickets at 15.80 in ten ODIs as Australia defeated New Zealand in the final.

 Opting to miss the short tour of Sri Lanka that followed, Lawson returned to the team for the 1983 World Cup.
 The Australians failed to make the semi-final in a disappointing performance and Lawson's contribution was five wickets in four games.
 Against Pakistan in 1983–84, he was again Australia's most successful Test bowler in a 2–0 win, taking 24 wickets at 24.16, including 5/59 and 4/48 in the fifth Test at Sydney.